Tom Leonard (Michigan politician): Tenure

 In 2012, Leonard left the attorney general's office to serve as state representative.
-During his first term in office, Leonard was elected to the House Leadership team as Majority Caucus Vice-Chair.
-After serving as the ranking Vice-Chair of the Insurance Committee, Leonard was selected as Chair of the House Insurance Committee in his second term.
+During his first term in office, Leonard was elected to the House Leadership team as Majority Caucus Vice-chair.
+After serving as the ranking vice-chair of the Insurance Committee, Leonard was selected as chair of the House Insurance Committee in his second term.
 Leonard was also chosen by his Republican colleagues in 2014 to serve as second-in-line in House leadership as the Speaker Pro Tempore, a position which allowed him to preside over the House as Speaker during the absence of the Speaker of the House.

 In September 2013, Leonard was selected as one of the American Conservative Union's "10 under 40" rising conservative leaders from across the country.

-Leonard is a Concealed Pistol License (CPL) holder and a Lifetime NRA member.
-He has maintained an A+ rating with the Michigan Coalition for Responsible Gun Owners ("MCRGO"-PAC) and an "A" rating from the NRA for helping preserve the right to keep and bear arms in the state legislature.
+Leonard is a Concealed Pistol License (CPL) holder and a Lifetime member of the National Rifle Association of America (NRA).
+He has maintained an "A+" rating with the Michigan Coalition for Responsible Gun Owners ("MCRGO"-PAC) and an "A" rating from the NRA Political Victory Fund.
 In Leonard's first term, he co-sponsored legislation that protects law-abiding citizens' CPL information from the Freedom of Information Act (FOIA).

-Leonard is a member of the DeWitt Lions Club, National Rifle Association, and the Clinton County Farm Bureau.
+Leonard is a member of the DeWitt Lions Club and the Clinton County Farm Bureau.
 He is also the former chairman of the DeWitt Public Safety Committee and an active member of the St. Johns Kiwanis Club.
-Leonard and his wife Jenell, who serves as the Director of the Michigan Film and Digital Media Office, live in DeWitt Charter Township with their daughter, Hannah.
+Leonard and his wife Jenell, who serves as the director of the Michigan Film and Digital Media Office, live in DeWitt Charter Township with their daughter, Hannah.